March 6, 2019

 1. Finding a Lender

 Your relationship with your mortgage lender is likely going to be a long one, often decades long.
-This means that you should choose your lender carefully, and not solely based on the lowest interest rates.
+This means that you should choose your lender carefully, and not solely based on the lowest interest rate.
 First, get your credit in order.
-Then talk to at least two (preferably 3-5) lenders and compare their rates, terms, fees and penalties, including pre-payment penalties,reputation of the company, how quickly they can close on the loan, and how easily you can communicate with your mortgage broker and get your questions answered.
-Ask your realtor for recommendations.
+Then talk to at least two (preferably 3-5) lenders and compare their rates, terms, fees and penalties, including pre-payment penalties, reputation of the company, how quickly they can close on the loan, and how easily you can communicate with your mortgage broker and get your questions answered.
+Ask your realtor (hopefully us, wink!) for recommendations.

 2. Getting Pre-Approved

 Pre-approval for a loan will give you several important advantages when shopping for a new home.
-First, most realtors, including us, will need this letter from your lender in order to start showing you homes.
-Second, you will have a better idea of the kind of home you can afford and avoid wasting time on viewing the houses that are beyond budget.
+First, most realtors, us included, will need this letter from your lender in order to start showing you homes.
+Second, you will have a better idea of the kind of home you can actually afford and avoid wasting time on viewing the houses that are beyond budget.
 Third, the sellers will take your interest in their home more seriously, so you can negotiate with them more confidently.

 3. Finding a Home and Making an Offer

 Enlist the help of a knowledgeable real estate agent (here are a couple of excellent ones serving Jupiter, Gardens and nearby) to find a ‘perfect’ house for you and your family.
-The mortgage lender isn’t involved in this step of the process, but one you make a move with your offer on a home,it’s time to finalize your application for a mortgage loan.
+The mortgage lender isn’t involved in this step of the process, but once you make a move with your offer on a home, it’s time to finalize your application for a mortgage loan.

 4. Getting the Loan Processed

 Unlike during the pre-approval stage, in this step your lender will go much deeper into analyzing your credit history, assets, current and past debts, and income.
-They will pull your credit score, verify your employment, look at your tax records, weigh your assets, evaluate your debts,and much more.
+They will pull your credit score, verify your employment, look at your tax records, weigh your assets, evaluate your debts, and much more.
 Additionally, they will order an appraisal of the property.
 By the way, you, the buyer, will pay for the appraisal but don't get to choose an appraiser.

 5. Mortgage Underwriting